Drag13/drag13.github.io/src/posts/react-performance-puppeteer-profile/content.md

 }
 ```

-There are 13 different metrics but the most interesting of them are:
+There are 13 different metrics but the most interesting are:

 - ScriptDuration - the amount of time in milliseconds how much time the browser spent on javascript **parsing** and **executing**.
 If numbers here really big this means that you have either the big amount of JavaScript on the page or it runs too much, and you should consider code splitting.
 For the mobiles from low segments, a huge\* amount of JavaScript may be a pure disaster because parsing JavaScript is not something simple.
 Even if you have very fast internet, JavaScript still may block content from rendering or increase time to interact.
 - LayoutDuration - the amount of time in milliseconds how much time the browser spent on construction layout.
 If it starts rapidly growing, this signalizes that your markup is overcomplicated or big.
 - JSHeapUsedSize - the amount of memory in bytes the application is using.
 Again, this is important for the cheap mobiles that have a little amount of memory.
 If you are targeting this audience this metric is crucial for you.

+Other metrics are also useful (notice RecalcStyleCount), but let's skip them at this tutorial.

 \*Regarding the [latest researches](https://infrequently.org/2021/03/the-performance-inequality-gap/) done in the 2021 year current budget for mobile devices is about **100KiB of HTML/CSS/fonts and ~300-350KiB of JS**.
-This is bigger than we have previosly but still not much.
+This is bigger than we have previously but still not much, thus if you see 1MB of gzipped JavaScript it's time for some questions 🤔

-However, gathered data not even close to the metrics we want to have.
+However, already gathered data not even close to the list we want to have.
 The most popular metrics like First Contentful Paint, Largest Contentful Paint, and Time to Interactive missing.
 We need to go deeper.

-## How to get First Contentful Paint and custom performance events metrics
+## How to get First Contentful Paint

-Getting First Contentful Paint is also straightforward with using the browser's `performance` API:
+The First Contentful Paint event is part of the Web Vitals performance events and indicates when a user starts seeing any part of the content (text, image, canvas, etc.).
+Recommended value is 1.8 seconds.
+To get this metric we will use the browser's `performance` API:

 ```typescript
 // Get performance entries